wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-5.&emsp;Every good teacher hopes to give teacher’s students so much of teacher’s own learning that teacher’s students will one day no longer need teacher.
+5. Every good teacher hopes to give teacher’s students so much of teacher’s own learning that teacher’s students will one day no longer need teacher.
 <sup>2</sup>To be not needed is the one true goal of the teacher.
 <sup>3</sup>It is impossible to convince the ego the true goal is to be not needed, because being not needed goes against all of ego’s own laws.
 <sup>4</sup>But remember that laws are set up to protect the continuity of the system, the system the lawmaker believes.